bmo-node/bmo/docs/recipes/helloWorld/README.md

 In addition to that module functions may also return promises or be async functions.
-The framework will wait for those dependencies to resolve before continuing, but be aware many async functions may delay application startup, especially since right now module instantiation is a serial process.
+The framework will wait for those dependencies to resolve before continuing, but be aware many async functions will delay application startup, especially since module instantiation is a serial process.